Philippine Navy Reserve Command

-The Naval Reserve Command (NRC), also known as NAVRESCOM or RESCOM, PN, (Pangasiwaan ng Panlaang Kawal ng Hukbong Pandagat) is one of the Philippine Navy's Major Support Commands created for the sole purpose of reserve force management, procurement, and organization.
+The Reserve Command, Philippine Navy (RESCOM, PN), (Pangasiwaan ng Panlaang Kawal ng Hukbong Dagat) is a Major Support Command created for the sole purpose of naval, and Marine reserve force management, procurement, and organization.

 Vision

 A committed, well-trained, and ready Reserve Force for a Strong Republic.

 Mission

-To organize, train, equip, and administer naval Reservists in order to provide the Philippine Navy the base for expansion in the event of war, invasion, or rebellion or disaster and calamities, and to assist in the socio-economic development of the country.
+To organize, train, equip, and administer naval, and Marine Reservists in order to provide the Philippine Navy the base for expansion in the event of war, invasion, or rebellion or disaster and calamities, and to assist in the socio-economic development of the country.

-Legal Mandate
+Legal mandate

 Commonwealth Act 1

 Commonwealth Act No. 1, particularly Section II, cites the responsibility of each and every citizen of for the defense of the nation.
 Citizens may be mobilized in the event the national government declares an act of war or emergency.

 Republic Act 7077

 Republic Act No. 7077, also known as the Citizen's Armed Force Act or Reservist Law of 1991, is an act passed in to law by the joint house of representatives which clearly provides the policies and procedures in the creation and administration of reservists and reserve units of the Armed Forces of the Philippines.